 With miles of coast and countryside Kent is synonymous with the title: Garden of England.

-The county has nearly 1,500 square miles of glorious countryside and 200 miles of unspoilt coastline to explore, and home to more historic homes and castles than any other county.
+The county has nearly 1,500 square miles of glorious countryside and 350 miles of coastline to explore, and home to more historic homes and castles than any other county.

 Kent is an ideal location to capitalise on the work-life balance.